sirisian/ecmascript-types/decoratorreplacement.md

 **This is no longer a choice; it follows from two settled decisions.**

-§7.2 fixes the replacement names by a syntactic scan of the import clauses, before expansion starts.
-So an expansion that introduces `@g` for a `g` no `preprocessor: true` import brought in names something that is not a replacement decorator — and it is an error, without a rule of its own.
+Â§7.2 fixes the replacement names by a syntactic scan of the import clauses, before expansion starts.
+So an expansion that introduces `@g` for a `g` no `preprocessor: true` import brought in names something that is not a replacement decorator â€” and it is an error, without a rule of its own.

-The alternative — re-running resolution to fetch what an expansion introduced — is not merely undesirable now, it is **impossible**: §7.4 makes expansion synchronous and IO-free, so there is nothing to fetch with.
+The alternative â€” re-running resolution to fetch what an expansion introduced â€” is not merely undesirable now, it is **impossible**: Â§7.4 makes expansion synchronous and IO-free, so there is nothing to fetch with.

 What this buys, and why both decisions are worth their cost: **the preprocessor